 6. You may be in the warmest, most caring relationship—yet it’s still not love but friendship.

-Strong feelings of empathy, compassion, conviviality, companionship, etc. may be experienced as extremely rewarding, but may not equate to feelings of romantic love either.
+Strong feelings of empathy, compassion, conviviality, companionship, may be experienced as extremely rewarding, but may not equate to feelings of romantic love either.
 Might you ever have been in such a relationship?
-You could have the warmest regard for the other person but still your emotions couldn’t be described as amorous.
-Still, you might use this expression to express strong liking.
-Consider this posting on wrongplanet.net:
+You could have the warmest regard for the other person but still, your emotions couldn’t be described as amorous.
+You might use this expression to express a strong liking.

-7. You’re being indirect (or downright devious) in declaring an interest that's more lustful than loving.
-Several correspondents hinted at this, well, duplicity.
+7. You’re being indirect in declaring an interest that's more lustful than loving.
+Several correspondents hinted at this duplicity.
 Particularly with someone who possesses a strong sex drive, lust and love can get confused, or hopelessly entangled.
 And if you’re the recipient of such an “I have feelings for you” message and your b.s. antenna immediately starts signaling, then—unless you’re experiencing a similar libidinous pull—it’s best to decline this implicit proposition.

-As one discussant on Quora puts it: some people who use this expression “just want sex and see this as a good lead in,” adding prudently: “Just because someone SAYS ‘I have feelings for you’ doesn’t actually mean they [do].
-Words are one thing . . . actions are something else.”
+As one discussant on Quora puts it: some people who use this expression, “Just want sex and see this as a good lead-in,” adding prudently: “Just because someone says ‘I have feelings for you’ doesn’t actually mean they [do]."

 8. You might use this expression if, for any number of reasons, you decide to break up with your committed partner or boy/girlfriend, even though you still genuinely care about them.
 There’s an obvious paradox in this: Why would you want to end a relationship in which you’re still experiencing loving, attached feelings for the other?